 Truthfully, the cost of business insurance in Massachusetts can vary.
 It really depends on the size of your business, your type of work, and if you have employees.
 Your premium can also increase if you choose to add insurance to your package, like a commercial auto policy and umbrella coverage.

 Here’s the bottom line: You don’t want to overpay for insurance, but you also want enough coverage so that your business is truly protected.
 A good insurance agent can build an insurance package that meets your budget—and offers real financial protection.

 Simply Business can help you compare affordable quotes from the nation’s top business insurers.
-For example, some of our general liability insurance policies cost as low as $19.58/month*.
 Talk to one of our licensed insurance agents to get an idea about what insurance may cost you.
 Or use our online quote tool to find out in 10 minutes or less.